-In keeping with the overall mission of Brevard College, the major in Religious Studies promotes an open-minded appreciation for the varied practices and beliefs of the Hebrew and Christian traditions as well as other religious and philosophical traditions.
-Students who graduate with a major in this discipline will be well-equipped to do the following:
+In keeping with the overall mission of Brevard College, the major in Religious Studies promotes an open-minded appreciation for the varied practices and beliefs of the Hebrew

-- 1. understand the nature and significance of the beliefs and practices of various religious traditions; - 2. discern the connections between religious life and the cultural and social forms and institutions that support it; - 3. articulate and defend personal positions on major questions of meaning and value, informed by insights from philosophical and religious traditions; - 4. read and analyze primary and secondary source materials in philosophy and religious studies: - 5. write with clarity and appropriate use of discipline-related documentation; - 6. enter into graduate study in religion and/or related disciplines and/or lead productive professional lives.
+- 1. understand the nature and significance of the beliefs and practices of various religious traditions; - 2. discern the connections between religious life and the cultural and social forms and institutions that support it; - 3. articulate and defend personal positions on major questions of meaning and value, informed by insights from philosophical and religious traditions; - 4. read and analyze primary and secondary source materials in philosophy and religious studies; - 5. write with clarity and appropriate use of discipline-related documentation; - 6. enter into graduate study in religion and/or related disciplines and/or lead productive professional lives.